GozioHealth/code-challenge-provider-search/readme.md

 #### Testing
 1. Run `npm test`

-You should see something similiar to the image below:
+You should see something similar to the image below:

 ![Jest Output](./jest.png)